The clubs constitution is a vital part of how our club works.

 - The decision of the committee on the interpretation of this constitution and of club rules shall be final and the committee is empowered to deal with any matters not covered.

-- Nominations for officers will be sent to the secretary a minimum of 14 days’ prior to the AGM, who shall circulate them to the members at least 7 days before an AGM.
+- Nominations for officers will be sent to the secretary a minimum of 21 days’ prior to the AGM, who shall circulate them to the members at least 14 days before an AGM.
 Only nominations submitted by 2 full members of the Club will be accepted.
 In the event of there being more than one nomination for any one post, election shall be by secret ballot of the votes of the members present.
-Unless they do not wish to stand for reelection, the existing officers shall be deemed to be automatically nominated.
+Unless they do not wish to stand for re-election, the existing officers shall be deemed to be automatically nominated.

-- All full members present in person have the right to vote at the AGM.
+- Any agenda items shall be sent to the secretary a minimum of 21 days prior to the AGM, who shall circulate them to the members at least 14 days before an AGM. d) All full members present in person have the right to vote at the AGM.
 Each member will have one vote and all matters shall be determined by a simple majority except any proposal pursuant to clause 11 and 12.

 - A quorum for a general meeting shall be 15% of the current membership of the club subject or 15 members, whichever is larger.
 This quorum shall not include proxy votes.